When is the best time to get a reverse mortgage loan? If you are at least 62 or over (the age requirement of the loan), the best time might be now.

 Meet Immediate Cash Needs

-Over 57% of Americans had less than $1000 stashed away, according to GOBankingRates’ 2021 savings survey.1 The reasons many Americans have had difficulty saving for retirement are easy to find — lack of pensions, underfunded 401(k)s and IRAs, or lingering effects from the 2008 Great Recession, to name a few.
+Over 57% of Americans had less than $1,000 stashed away, according to GOBankingRates’ 2021 savings survey.
+The reasons many Americans have had difficulty saving for retirement are easy to find — lack of pensions, underfunded 401(k)s and IRAs, or lingering effects from the 2008 Great Recession, to name a few.

-On a more positive note, older Americans started 2020 with a record $7.2 trillion4 in home equity wealth.
+On a more positive note, older Americans started 2020 with a record $7.2 trillion in home equity wealth.
 That’s money many of them may be able to tap to help them ride out the current economic conditions.
 By using a reverse mortgage line of credit, they could create more cash flow, cover everyday expenses and pay off medical bills or high-interest credit card debt.
-To find out if a reverse mortgage loan is right for you, click here.

 Fill the Financial Gap Created by Anemic Savings Rates